Mark-Clegg/asm1802/README.md

 Note that Pre-processor variables are distinct from labels specified during assembly.
-During pre-processing, any reference to a pre-processor variable in the source code, is replaced by it's correspinding value.
+During pre-processing, any reference to a pre-processor variable in the source code, is replaced by it's corresponding value.

 ## Source code syntax